 It was a huge bonus, boost and surprise for me this week to be on the front page of the local Kociewie region newspaper!
 Yes I was next to a person who won an Olympic Medal on the front cover, which seems fairly ridiculous.
 But this was great news as I try to concentrate on a Polish market in my travel blogging niche, thanks to my recent exploits to off the wall towns like the smashing Starogard Gdanski, I got noticed.

 The article is in full Polish of course, so I’m having a good time trying to translate it.

 A few people have asked me if I have REALLY given up backpacking.
 Well, it has been three weeks now since my last trip (to Kaliningrad) and I have a flat here now so yes it seems like it!
 Yes, I may venture to Malbork or Stutthof in September or October, but they are nearby and I would be going there partly to write about them, not to be a perpetual tourist.
 I have my flat here now and I’m sorting my life out.

 As I write this today, there are some landmarks and milestones in my life I wanted to share:

 - 27th August 2007 – It is 9 years ago yesterday since my first ever blog post on Don’t Stop Living.
 My website is now 9 years old, happy birthday DSL!

 - This is the longest consecutive period of my life in Eastern Europe so far, I have been here 8 weeks now.

 - It is 25 years ago this week that I started Bangor Grammar School.
 I will be reflecting on this soon. #greatexamheist

-- I have now been single for a year, the last time that happened on this blog was from 2010 – early 2011.
+- I have now been single for an entire year, the last time that happened on this blog was from 2010 – early 2011.